willherzog/modal-window/README.md

 # ModalWindow
- An ECMAScript class for handling modal window/dialog functionality.
+ An ECMAScript class—with no dependencies—for handling modal window/dialog functionality.